 LAB MEDIA: Tables 1–4.
 Video editor: Display all four tables clearly in sequence.

-The different ranks for each category were made up of the intermediate points between them, with the 50th percentile obtained from the scores of the 45th percentile and the 54th percentile [1].
+The different ranks for each category were made up of the intermediate points between them, for example, the 50th percentile obtained from the scores of the 45th percentile and the 54th percentile [1].

 LAB MEDIA: Tables 1–4.
 Video editor: Highlight all “Percentile” rows showing the 50th percentile

-All ranks except the 1st and 99th percentile corresponded to the 4th and 95th percentiles plus any possible score adjustments [1].
+All ranks, except the 1st and 99th percentile, show perfectly bounded ranges corresponded to the 4th and 95th percentiles plus any possible score adjustments [1].
 Each of these scales allows comparing the scores of each prospective user by selecting the appropriate rating scale according to their characteristics [2].

 LAB MEDIA: Tables 1–4.
 Video editor: Highlight the 1st percentile row and the 99th percentile row